travel guide for Connecticut

 Hope you find value in our Connecticut Travel Guide!

 Mystic Aquarium has many indoor and outdoor exhibits, beluga whales, Sharks Touch Habitat, and a Stingray Touch Pool.
 In the Discover Long Island Sound exhibit, you can touch a starfish.
 By booking a penguin encounter, you will be able to have some quality time with the world’s most adorable birds.
-Foxwoods Marine Center has the California Sea Lion Show, which is quite popular among families.
+Foxwoods Marine Center has the California Sea Lion Show, which is quite popular among families for this Connecticut attraction.

 Gillette Castle State Park

 Gillette Castle is located in East Haddam and is one of the fascinating sites in Connecticut.
 The castle was built in the early twentieth century by the actor William Gillette.
 The castle has a medieval Gothic structure where you will find spying mirrors, secret passageways, and other interesting elements.
 From the top of the castle, you can get a spectacular sight of the surrounding area, which includes the Connecticut River.

 The Roseland Cottage is also called the Pink House because of its stunning color.
 Built-in 1856, the cottage is now a National Historic Landmark.
 The house perfectly depicts Victorian-era architecture with pointed gables and a steep roof.
 The interior is equally fascinating, with patterned carpets, pocket doors, and wall coverings.
 In addition, it contains the oldest indoor bowling alley in the United States.

 If you are interested in learning more about the history of Connecticut, then this museum is a must-visit!
 There are exhibits on southern New England’s Native American and natural history.
 In addition, text panels and dioramas are installed to help you get a peek inside the evolution of Mashantucket Pequot life.
 There is also a 16th-century coastal Pequot village inside the research center where visitors can learn about life on a reservation during the 17th century.